-As you introduce sharing, remind students that each day they'll be getting to know each other through sharing.
-They all have different feelings on the first day of school, especially the first day in a virtual classroom, and those feelings can make it harder to think or share.
+As you introduce sharing, remind students that each day we'll be getting to know each other through sharing.
+We all have different feelings on our first day of school, and our first day in a virtual classroom.
+Those feelings can make it harder to think or share.
 To help students out with sharing, give these supports:

-- Give thinking time by having students give a thumbs up when ready. - Say it's OK to say something someone else has said; it shows you have something in common. - Tell students if they pass, you'll come back to them so everyone can learn more about each person. - Remind students to unmute when it is their turn to share and then mute again when they are finished sharing.
+- Give thinking time by having students give a thumbs up when ready. - Say it's OK to share something someone else has said; it shows you have something in common. - Tell students if they pass, you'll come back to them so everyone can learn more about each person. - Remind students to unmute when it is their turn to share and then mute again when finished sharing.

-Introduce that the around-the-circle/screen share topic today is something they did this summer.
+Introduce that the around-the-screen sharing topic today is a favorite thing to do outside.
 Give thinking time and have all show a thumbs up when ready.

-Model the first sentence by sharing something you did this summer: "One thing I did this summer is..."
+Model the sentence by sharing your own favorite thing: "My favorite thing to do outside is..."
 Call on each student to share around the screen.
-Remind students to unmute and mute.
+Remind to unmute and mute.